tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - *Question* (akrishnamurthy-stat6250): How can the cell frequencies be suppressed in crosstabulation table?
 - *Answer* (akrishnamurthy-stat6250): The cell frequencies can be suppressed by using NOFREQ option.
 - Question (lceballos-stat6250):What is the purpose of the star * sign in this statement?
+- *Question* (kamirneni-stat6250): What is the use of NOFREQ option?